 Contrary to what its name suggests, the interest rate of a fixed-rate home loan package remains fixed only as long as the fixed-rate period lasts.
 Typically, the lock-in period of a fixed-rate loan is the same as the fixed-rate period.

 After this period is over, the interest rates automatically convert into ‘floating rates’.
-This means your fixed-rate home loan will be pegged to SORA, FDR or any other reference rate regulated by the bank at the end of the fixed-rate period.
+It means, at the end of the fixed-rate period, your fixed-rate home loan will be pegged to SORA, FHR or any other reference rate regulated by the bank.
 You may have an interest rate equal to or even higher than the prevailing floating rates, depending on the bank spread (we’ll explain what bank spread is later in the article).

 The best time to choose fixed-rate home loans is when you are reasonably convinced that the interest rates are going to rise significantly over the next two to three years.
-In such a situation, you would want to lock in your home loan at the current fixed interest rate and save money in the long run.
+In such a situation, you would want to lock in your home loan at the current fixed interest rate (lower than the future rate) and save money in the long run.

 However, it comes with two downsides: